With Italy having produced many cured hams for millennia, they are an intrinsic part of the nation’s culture.

 What is Prosciutto?

-Unlike meats such as bacon and pancetta, prosciutto is a raw, cured ham made from pork leg.
+Unlike meats such as bacon, prosciutto is a raw, cured ham made from pork leg.

 The first recorded mention of the ham came in 100 B.C in a small Italian town called Parma.